spacetelescope/jwst/docs/jwst/persistence/description.rst

 the current and previous groups minus grp_slope (the slope in DN per group).
 If a jump is negative, it will be set to zero.

-If there was a cosmic-ray hit in group number k, then
+If there was a cosmic-ray hit in group number *k*, then:

 .. math::
     \Delta t = (ngroups - k - 0.5) \cdot tgroup